kyunghwan-abel-bae/Wav2Mp3Converter/README.md

 - Implement the filter for dummy wav files using riff fields
 - Setting multiplatform variables such as win32, __linux__, etc

-## 2020-2-18
+## 2020-2-18 *

+- Switch from the sample-based encoding to the file-based encoding
 - Encoding works with the file-based encoding in the multi-thread environment

-## 2020-2-16
+## 2020-2-16 *

-- Through debug process, there are thread safe issues.
-Each pthread processes are affected by each other when the function has global pthread variable.
+- Through debug process, there are thread safe issues in lame encode functions.
+A pthread process affected the other thread processes
-- I found out lame encode functions are not working correctly at the pthread environment because of thread safe issue

 ## 2020-2-13